Mihai-CristianPopa/OOP/README.md

 # Travel-Agency
-OOP project from University which manages three types of discounts depending on the destination type.
+OOP project from University

+It manages three types of discounts depending on the destination type.
-Also it includes a menu.
+It also includes an interactive menu.